Columbia Youth in STEM Initiative

 Build a community of lifelong connections.

-In 2016, Columbia University’s School of Professional Studies and Dean Jason Wingard launched the Columbia Girls in STEM Initiative to improve STEM education to bridge the gender gap, particularly to better serve minority women.
-SPS, along with corporate partners and community organizations, piloted programs in STEM education for girls from underrepresented populations in three cities: San Francisco, Miami, and New York.
-High school students learned core competencies in the STEM fields, developed leadership skills, and established mentoring relationships with senior female executives.
+In 2016, Columbia University’s School of Professional Studies and Dean Jason Wingard launched the Columbia Girls in STEM Initiative in partnership with corporate sponsors to improve STEM education to bridge the gender gap, particularly to better serve minority women.
+SPS, along with corporate partners and community organizations to pilot programs in STEM education in three cities: San Francisco, Miami, and New York.
+High school students learned core competencies in the STEM fields, developed leadership skills, and established mentoring relationships with senior executives.

 The initial curriculum advisory committee included James Applegate, Ph.D., Professor of Astronomy; Rachel Austin, Ph.D., Vagelos Professor of Chemistry; Rita Charon, M.D., Ph.D., Professor of Clinical Medicine; Jeanini D’Armiento, M.D., Ph.D., Associate Professor of Medicine; Dana Pe’er, Ph.D.; Associate Professor of Biological Sciences; and Sharyn O’Halloran, Ph.D., George Blumenthal Professor of Political Economics and Professor of International and Public Affairs.